Psalm 47: Judaism

 Psalm 47 is recited seven times prior to the shofar blowing on Rosh Hashanah.
 These seven repetitions correspond to the seven mentions of Elohim (God) in this psalm, as well as allude to the seven heavens which God created.

 Verse 6 is one of the ten verses included in the grouping known as Shofarot (verses related to shofar-blowing), recited during the Mussaf prayer on both days of Rosh Hashanah.

 According to the Siddur Avodas Yisrael, Psalm 47 is recited as the Song of the Day on the second day of Rosh Hashanah.

 Christianity

 Since the line "God is gone up with a shout" has been related to the Ascension of Jesus, the psalm is used in liturgies on this feast day.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Terce.

 Anglican Church

 In the Anglican Church's Book of Common Prayer, Psalm 47 is part of the Evening Prayer on Day 9, along with Psalm 48 and Psalm 49.
+It is also one of the proper psalms for Evensong on Ascension Day.